-FreeNAS is a most popular free and open source NAS operating system that has enterprise-class features and enterprise-ready ZFS open source file system.
+FreeNAS is a most popular free and open-source NAS operating system that has enterprise-class features and enterprise-ready ZFS open source file system.
 It can be installed virtually as well as on hardware to create a centralized data environment.
 The interface it provides is very intuitive (web interface).
 It supports Windows sharing SMB/CIFS, NFS and Apple file shares (AFP), FTP, iSCSI.
 Besides this, it also supports plugins to extend its functionally such as CouchPotato, SickBeard, SABnzbd, Maraschino, HTPC Manager, etc.

 One thing should be noticed before installing this OS on some Old specs system is that it needs a good amount of RAM to work, especially when you planning to install a ZFS file system.
+Website Link

-- How to install FreeNAS VM on VirtualBox (Windows, Linux or MacOS)
+- How to install FreeNAS VM on VirtualBox (Windows, Linux or macOS)